 I originally intended for this to be a 3-ingredient blender pancake recipe.
 I tried so many variations of a 3-ingredient banana pancake and thought they were all gross.
 The main issue was the sticky, gooey texture which I couldn’t get right no matter what ratio of ingredients I used.

-So instead, I used the base of my 3-ingredient vegan pancake mix recipe which is 3 dry ingredients and still requires addition of plant-based milk to make pancake batter.
+So instead, I used the base of my vegan pancake recipe to make pancake batter.
 Since I was going for a banana oat recipe, I used some banana as part of the wet ingredients and used a blender to bring it all together.

 These vegan banana pancakes not only taste amazing, but the texture is far better than other pancake recipes (in my opinion).